hamzakoc/MERN-stack-CWC/README.md

 In the project directory, you can run:

-for frontend :
+For frontend :
 ### `npm start`

-for backend :
+For backend :
 ### `node server`